rossta/rossta.github.com/source/blog/2018-06-11-building-a-pdf-viewer-with-vue-part-1.html.md

 I remember a time not too long ago when the possibility of rendering PDFs inline on a web page would have sounded crazy.
 Then [PDF.js](https://mozilla.github.io/pdf.js/) came along and changed all that.

 I was recently tasked with just this sort of project and I leveraged Vue.js and Webpack to put it all together.
 This post will demonstrate a simplified version of how I used Vue to render pages of existing PDFs to `<canvas>` elements.
-For a more full-featured implementation of PDF rendering in Vue, check out the [vue-pdf](https://github.com/FranckFreiburger/vue-pdf) package.
-For my project, I used with Vue.js `^2.5.0`, Webpack `^3.11.0`, and PDF.js `^1.10.0`; it may or may not work as described with different versions.

 ### An incomplete intro to PDF.js